davinomjr/davinomjr.github.io/index.md

                                 Targeting IoT applications,
                                 <a href="https://github.com/earlence/FlowFence_Release">FlowFence</a> is a
                                 framework built for development of secure IoT applications on the Android platform.
-                                Together with the University of Michigan (UMICH) and under supervision of Prof.
-                                <a href="http://web.eecs.umich.edu/~aprakash/">Atul Prakash</a>, I've extended the FlowFence framework to support
-                                protection of sensitive UI data and network requests on Android apps*.
+                                Under supervision of Prof. <a href="http://web.eecs.umich.edu/~aprakash/">Atul Prakash</a> at the University of Michigan (UMICH), I've extended the FlowFence framework to support protection of sensitive UI data and network requests on Android apps*.
                             </h4>
                             <p class="footnote">
                                 *Published paper can be seen <a href="https://www.researchgate.net/publication/328651530_Securing_IoT_Apps_with_Fine-grained_Control_of_Information_Flows">here</a>.